jeaye/blog.jeaye.com/_drafts/2016-07-27-power-of-for-clojure.md

 ```

 #### Filter
-The `:when` modifier allows filtering based on a predicate.
+The `:when` modifier allows filtering, based on a predicate.
 Iteration won't be
 stopped, but any iteration which doesn't yield truthy from the predicate will be
 skipped.
+To contrast, the `:while` modifier allows early termination, based on a
+predicate.
+The `:while` predicate can only return false once, since `for` will
+stop iterating immediately and return the accumulated result.

 ```clojure
 (for [x {:a 1 "b" 2 :c 3}